How George Floyd’s death is fueling a push for affordable housing in mostly White parts of D.C.

 Advocates for low-income families, meanwhile, dismiss Bowser’s strategy as providing too little for the poor.

 Of the 9,500 affordable housing units built from 2015 to 2019, 20 percent were for households identified as “extremely low-income,” according to city data, which is up to $37,000 for a family of four.
-Nearly 60 percent were affordable at higher income levels, about $80,000 for a four-person household.
+Nearly 60 percent were affordable at higher income levels, up to about $80,000 for a four-person household.
 Of the 989 affordable housing units built under inclusionary zoning, nearly three-quarters were affordable to those earning up to 80 percent of the median family income for the Washington region, which is about $100,000 for a four-person household.

 “In the name of racial equity, they’re pushing a program that will continue to displace Black people from D.C.,” said Parisa Norouzi, executive director of Empower DC, an advocacy group.
 “All these people want is to sprinkle the word equitable into things that aren’t equitable.
 It’s all smoke and mirrors.”